 Objective (C.2).
-The MEMA Office of Logistics is tasked with the overall logistical operations for maintaining the state's Personal Protective Equipment stockpile for future pandemic response.
-Logistical operations include storage management, allocation, and delivery of the state's stockpile of Personal Protective Equipment.
+The MEMA Office of Logistics is tasked with the overall logistical operations for the State's response to disasters.

-• Outcome: Fully functional and staffed warehouse to meet current and future needs.
+Outcome: Fully functional and staffed warehouse to meet current and future needs.

 Strategy (C.2.1): Manage an appropriate facility to meet defined storage and staffing requirements, including warehouse management and delivery tracking.